tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

 front-end application to make it easier to actually use the CD List.
 As it stands now, you can add CDs through the GUI, upload or download the list as a CSV, and sort and paginate the results.
-It's a simple interface that works reasonably well so far, if unfinished because you can't edit or delete CDs through the web interface yet.
+It's a simple interface that works reasonably well so far -- if yet unfinished because you can't edit or delete CDs through the web interface yet.

 But returning to the original task of the series of posts, and not getting drawn into continually developing it, it's time to offer some